lazamar/lazamar.github.io/_posts/2020-06-24-deploying-statically-linked-haskell-to-lambda.md

 ## Caching

 Building it once took very long.
-Thankfully Nix reuse that and it will be rather quick to rebuild the code in the same machine.
-However, whenever I want to build it somewhere else the process will start again.
+Thankfully Nix reuses that and it will be rather quick to rebuild this code in the same machine.
+Nonetheless, whenever I want to build it somewhere else the process will start again.

-To avoid that we can use [Cachix](https://github.com/cachix/cachix), a content-addressed binary cache that will allow us to share the compilation work we do locally with other machines.
+To avoid that I use [Cachix](https://github.com/cachix/cachix), a content-addressed binary cache that will allow me to share the compilation work I do locally with other machines.

-To set it up I installed Cachix (`nix-env -iA cachix -f https://cachix.org/api/v1/install`), created an account at https://cachix.org/ and clicked the `Create binary cache` button there, which allowed me to create a cache that I named `lazamar`.
+To set it up I installed Cachix (`nix-env -iA cachix -f https://cachix.org/api/v1/install`), created an account at [https://cachix.org/](https://cachix.org/) and clicked the `Create binary cache` button there, which allowed me to create my `lazamar` cache.

 I wanted to use my cache as well as the `static-haskell-nix` cache.